 Design Commission for Wales Seeks Public Input on Updated Guidance for Large-Scale Renewable Energy Projects

-Design Commission for (DCfW) has launched a public consultation to gather opinions on its updated guidance for large-scale wind and projects.
-The guidance, titled Designing for in Wales, is intended to be a “material consideration” for planning decisions for future renewable energy projects throughout the country.
+Design Commission for (DCfW) has launched a public consultation to gather opinions on its updated guidance for large-scale onshore wind and solar projects.
+The guidance, titled Designing for Renewable Energy in Wales, is intended to be a “material consideration” for planning decisions for future renewable energy projects throughout the country.

 DCfW has previously sought feedback on the document last year, and this new consultation seeks to address changes in policy and technology in Wales.
 One of the key targets set by the Welsh government is to generate 70% of its electricity consumption from renewable sources by 2030.